-Salman Habib is the Director of Argonne’s Computational Science (CPS) Division.
-He holds a joint position in Argonne’s Physical Sciences and Engineering (PSE) Directorate, the Kavli Institute for Cosmological Physics at the University of Chicago, and the Northwestern Argonne Institute of Science and Engineering (NAISE).
-Salman’s interests cover a broad span of research, ranging from quantum field theory and quantum information to the formation of cosmological structure.
+Salman Habib is the Director of Argonne’s Computational Science (CPS) Division and an Argonne Distinguished Fellow.
+He holds a joint position in Argonne’s Physical Sciences and Engineering (PSE) Directorate, and has joint appointments at the University of Chicago and Northwestern University.
+Habib’s interests cover a broad span of research, ranging from quantum field theory and quantum information to the formation and evolution of cosmological structures.

-Habib received his Ph.D. from the University of Maryland and did his undergraduate work at the Indian Institute of Technology, Delhi, India.
-He was a postdoc at the University of British Columbia, and later, a postdoc and staff member in the Theoretical Division at Los Alamos National Laboratory before moving to Argonne in 2011.
+Habib received his Ph.D. from the University of Maryland in physics after carrying out his undergraduate work at the Indian Institute of Technology, Delhi, India.
+Following his PhD, he was a postdoctoral fellow at the University of British Columbia, and later, a postdoc and staff member in the Theoretical Division at Los Alamos National Laboratory, before moving to Argonne in 2011.